Lu Yang

 HIGH 5 – FIVE YEARS OF ART LABOR 2006 – 2011, Art Labor Gallery, Shanghai

-Moving Image in China:1988-2011, Mingsheng Art Museum, Shanghai
+Moving Image in China: 1988-2011, Mingsheng Art Museum, Shanghai

-Little Movements: Possibilities of Self-construction in Art, OCAT, Shenzhen Hypnosis, Other Gallery, Beijing
+Little Movements: Possibilities of Self-construction in Art, OCAT, Shenzhen

 Focus on Talents Project, Today Art Museum, Beijing